BUSI 101 Personal Finance 3 credits

 BUSI 338 Sport Marketing 3 credits

 This course is a study of the concepts and specialized strategies used in marketing sport and raising funds within sport organizations.
 Special emphasis is on public relations.
 (This course may be for credit as PHED 338.)
 Prerequisite: BUSI 310

 This course focuses on communication among individuals from divergent cultures.
 The processes by which perceptions are created, expressed, and influence interpersonal relationships are examined.
 Emphasis is on identifying and controlling the roles that culture plays within a wide range of communication contexts.
 (This course may be taken for credit as COMM 345.)

 BUSI 371 International Financial Management 3 credits

 International Finance is a study of the balance-of-payment accounts, foreign exchange rate determination, fixed and flexible exchange rate regimes, currency futures and options, international capital flows, indebtedness, interest rates, and the international banking environment.
-Prerequisites: ECON 162, 163, and BUSI/ECON 222.
+Prerequisites: ACCT 202 and ECON 162.

 BUSI 387 Human Resources Management 3 credits

 This course examines the concepts of human resource planning and development and its use in business organizations.
 The course examines the establishment and operation of a total human resource program including recruitment, selection, training and development, performance appraisal, incentive programs, benefit programs, role of human resource departments and the role of government on such issues.
 Prerequisite: BUSI/ECON/PSYC 287.

 BUSI 403 Globalization and International Communication 3 credits